tms4517/SV-Coding-Practices/prs/paper/SemVerRtl/SemVerRtl.md

 - Added parameter port, e.g. `ANOTHER`.
   Existing code will elaborate unchanged.
-- Modified parameter port type, e.g. `int` to `bit [3:0]`, including removal of the explicit type.
+- Modified parameter port datatype, e.g. `int` to `bit [3:0]`, including removal of the explicit datatype.
-  Existing code may elaborate unchanged, but override values may be cast to an unexpected width or type.
+  Existing code may elaborate unchanged, but override values may be cast to an unexpected width or datatype.
   If existing code needs changes to elaborate with the updated version, then increment MAJOR instead.
 - Added signal port, e.g. `output o_another`.